 It is vital to recognise that our gradually ageing population does not necessarily lead to either lower workforce participation or higher welfare burdens, and therefore does not justify government policies to deliver either a higher rate of immigration or fertility.
 Further, high immigration has, at best, a small and temporary impact on the age structure of the population, because all humans age at the same rate.(1)

-Better respect our senior citizens, continue to aspire to be a gradually ageing population, and celebrate this increasing life expectancy as a sign of a successful and sustainable society.
+Better respect our senior citizens, continue to aspire to be a gradually ageing population, and celebrate this increasing life expectancy as a sign of a successful and more sustainable society.

 Policy Methods (Federal and State)